jonnedtc/PupilDetector/README.md

 Transform your image to a grayscale numpy ndarray, with shape: (height, width).

-Create a new GradientIntersect object with at least the shape of the ndarray as argument.
+Create a new GradientIntersect object.

-Call the locate method on the object with the ndarray as argument, this returns the (y, x) position of the pupil.
+Call the locate method on the object with the grayscale image as an argument, this returns the (y, x) position of the pupil.

-As long as the images are the same size you can keep calling the locate method with a new image.
+When analyzing a video you can use the track method, to search around the pupil location of the previous frame.

+Call the track method with the following arguments: the grayscale image and a tuple (y, x) with the previous location.

 ## Speed

-To speed up the method add the threshold and step arguments when creating the GradientIntersect object.

-The threshold argument is the percentile of brighter pixels to ignore when searching for the pupil.

-The step argument is the amount of pixels to skip when searching for the pupil.
+Increase speed of locate by increasing the accuracy variable.

-This takes a sample every few pixels and does a more thorough search close to the maximum sample.
+The algorithm takes a sample ones every accuracy*accuracy pixels, after this it takes a closer look around the best sample.

+Increase speed of track by decreasing radius and distance.

+Radius is half the width and height around the previous location (py, px), the whole pupil should still be visible in this area.

+Distance is the maximum amount of pixels between the new and old location.

 ## Examples